-- It is well known that Louisiana's exports of coal, and increasingly, petroleum and natural gas products, have grown substantially in the last 10 years.
-However, it often escapes notice that Louisiana's agricultural exports have also been growing.
-USDA data, graphed right, shows that the value of Louisiana agricultural exports have grown at an average rate of 10% between 2000 and 2013. - Over the same period of time, Louisiana's share of US agricultural exports has increased from 1.3% to 1.8% With improved infrastructure it may be possible to increase this share even further.
+- Louisiana's exports of coal and increasingly petroleum and natural gas products have grown in the last 10 years. - Louisiana's agricultural exports have also been growing. - USDA data shows that the value of Louisiana agricultural exports have grown at an average rate of 10% between 2000 and 2013. - Louisiana's share of US agricultural exports has increased from 1.3% to 1.8% between 2000 and 2013. - With improved infrastructure it may be possible to increase this share further.